 Decision #2: let’s do our first steps in Zagreb (Croatia), we have everything we need here

-One of my fellow Cube of Truth outreacher and vegan Tin Rudnički has been helping me from the start with great resources on cultivated meat.
-We found our shared passion for cultivated meat after one of our outreach sessions and he has been detrimental in me thinking more deeply about starting this journey with ANJY MEAT.
+One of my fellow Cube of Truth outreacher and vegan Tin Rudnički has been helping me from the start with great resources on cultured meat.
+We found our shared passion for cultured meat after one of our outreach sessions and he has been detrimental in me thinking more deeply about starting this journey with ANJY MEAT.
 Although still a student, Tin will participate in ANJY MEAT’s activities and I’m glad to have him on board.

 I am a super-passionate vegan animal rights advocate and abolitionist.
 I want to be 100% sure that by starting ANJY MEAT, I and my team will accelerate most efficiently the advent of animal liberation.